xrachhel/employeeTracker/README.md

 }

 ```
-This portion of the script file displays the API route for posting a new note using express. 'app.post' is used to handle POST requests (a 'body parser' is needed to handle POST requests- lines 1-2).
-The variable 'newNote' is given the value of 'req.body', which is an object containing text from the parsed request body. 'db.json', which is a json file containing all the notes, is read and this data is parsed in order for it to become a Javascript object. 'newNote' is then pushed into the JSON data array, and each post is given an ID so a note with a specific ID can then be deleted later on.
+This portion of the script file displays the function for the user to add an employee into the database.
+The first two questions in the prompt are inputs, but asking for the employee's role and manager requires a list of existing roles and managers from the database to be shown.
+In order to do that, seperate functions had to be written to make a query and read all the role and manager names from the role and employee table respectively.
+In those two functions, all the names were pushed into an array, which could then be displayed as a list in the prompt.
+After all the questions are answered, the index of (+1) the role and manager picked were set into the employee table using the query, since the employee table requires a 'role id' and a 'manager id'.
+The initial prompts are run at the end of the function so users can call for other functions.

 ## Authors